UNEDLabs/moodle-mod_ejsapp/README.txt

 An explanation of EJSApp is included in the folder "doc".
 There, you will also find a txt file with relevant links.

+ WARNING: If you are updating ejsapp from a previous version, DO NOT replace your old jarfiles directory inside your old ejsapp directory with the one in the newer version.

 -----------------------------------------------------------------------------------------------
  IMPORTANT: For Unix Moodle servers (e.g., Linux and Mac systems), EJSApp requires that (i) the apache user is the owner of the "jarfiles" dir inside the "ejsapp" dir, and (ii) it has